How Does Your Doctor Know You Have Cervical Cancer?

 Other risk factors, such as a history of genital warts, human papillomavirus (HPV) infection, or previous abnormal Pap smears

 To learn more about your symptoms, your doctor will do a pelvic exam and tests.

 Many women don't have symptoms of cervical cancer.
 Sometimes your doctor may first see signs of cancer during a pelvic exam or a Pap test.

 What your doctor learns from a pelvic exam

 Your doctor or health care provider does a pelvic exam in the office.
 This exam is recommended as a regular screening for women.
-For it, you'll remove your clothes from the waist down and put on a medical gown.
-You lie on your back on an exam table and bend your knees.
-You place your feet in supports called stirrups at the end of the table.
+To have the exam, you'll need to remove your clothes from the waist down and put on a medical gown.
+You lie on your back on an exam table, bend your knees, and then place your feet in supports called stirrups at the end of the table.
 This position allows the doctor to look at or feel your uterus, vagina, ovaries, fallopian tubes, bladder, and rectum.
-The doctor places a plastic or metal tool called a speculum inside your vagina to widen it.
-This lets the doctor see the upper portion of your vagina and your cervix.
+The doctor places a plastic or metal tool called a speculum inside your vagina, which allows the doctor to see the upper portion of your vagina and your cervix.
 After removing the speculum, the doctor inserts two or three gloved fingers into your vagina and uses his or her other hand to press on your abdomen.
 This is to feel for masses (lumps) or anything unusual.

 You may also have a Pap test and HPV test during a pelvic exam.

 Some cervical cancers may be found during a pelvic exam.
 While your doctor cannot see precancerous changes such as dysplasia, he or she may see some invasive cancers during an exam.
 If the doctor or nurse notices something suspicious during the pelvic exam, additional tests can help determine whether you have cervical cancer.